mjeronimo/carma2/README.md

 # Architecture Questions

+* All CARMA nodes as lifecycle nodes?

+* All CARMA nodes as Composable nodes?

 * Is there a lifecycle manager for each subsystem?
     * With one central lifecycle manager that interacts with the subsystems?